-DOM Based XSS simply means a Cross-site scripting vulnerability that appears in the DOM (Document Object Model) instead of part of the HTML.
-In reflective and stored Cross-site scripting attacks you can see the vulnerability payload in the response page but in DOM based cross-site scripting, the HTML source code and response of the attack will be exactly the same, i.e. the payload cannot be found in the response.
-It can only be observed on runtime or by investigating the DOM of the page.
+DOM-based XSS simply means a cross-site scripting vulnerability that occurs in the DOM (Document Object Model) of your site rather than in HTML.
+In reflective and stored cross-site scripting attacks, you can see the vulnerability payload in the response page.
+In DOM-based cross-site scripting, the HTML source code and response of the attack will be exactly the same, i.e. the payload cannot be found in the response.
+It can only be observed at runtime or by investigating the DOM of the page.

-document.write function.
-If you look at the source of the page, you won't see
+document.write to write out whatever you typed in the URL.
+However, if you look at the source of the page, you won't see

-After the malicious code is executed by page, you can simply exploit this DOM based cross-site scripting vulnerability to steal the cookies of the user or change the page’s behaviour as you like.
+After such malicious code is executed by page, attackers can exploit this DOM-based cross-site scripting vulnerability to steal cookies from the user's browser or change the behavior of the web application page with malicious intent.

-Various research and studies identified that up to 50% of websites are vulnerable to DOM Based XSS vulnerability.
-Security researchers have already identified DOM Based XSS issues in high profile internet companies such as Google, Yahoo and Alexa.
+Various research and studies identified that up to 50% of websites are vulnerable to DOM-based XSS vulnerabilities.
+Security researchers have identified DOM-based XSS issues even in the sites and applications of the biggest web companies.

-Due to this design anything after hash won't be sent to the server.
-This means all server-side protection in the code will not work for DOM Based XSS vulnerabilities.
-As a matter of fact, any other type of web protections such as web application firewalls, or generic framework protections like ASP.NET Request Validation will not protect you against DOM Based XSS attacks.
+Due to this design, anything after the hash won't be sent to the server.
+This means that no server-side protection in the code will work against DOM-based XSS.
+As a matter of fact, other types of web protection, such as web application firewalls, or generic framework protections like ASP.NET Request Validation, also will not protect you against DOM-based XSS attacks.

 The logic behind the DOM XSS is that an input from the user (source) goes to an execution point (sink).
 In the previous example our source was